 Licorice extract is a natural ingredient derived from the Glycyrrhiza glabra plant (7).
 The active compounds of the plant include glabridin and liquiritin, which help with hyperpigmentation.

 Licorice extract works by inhibiting melanin production and dispersing existing melanin, which is when you think of it, kind of a weird way to improve hyperpigmentation.
-But that’s how it fades skin discolorations.
-Because it’s plant-derived, licorice extract possesses anti-inflammatory benefits too, which is great for redness.

 How To Use It

 Licorice extract is usually formulated into brightening products, anti-aging products, and soothing products.
 The reason is that UV exposure is the most important factor in aging skin.
-And it causes inflammation which eventually leads to dark spots.
+It causes inflammation which eventually leads to dark spots.
 So you can look for licorice in your anti-aging products.
-Additionally, if you’re dealing with hyperpigmentation but you have very sensitive skin, look for licorice extract as well as other phenolic antioxidants (botanicals) in your products.
-These can be green tea, resveratrol, and mullbery extarct.

 9. Hydroquinone

-Hydroquinone is one of the most researched and effective ingredients for hyperpigmentation (8).
-You can’t talk about hyperpigmentation without talking about hydroquinone.
-In fact, it’s considered to be the gold standard ingredient for skin discolorations.
+It’s considered to be the gold standard ingredient for skin discolorations.
 Whenever some new ingredient comes up, they usually compare it with hydroquinone to see how well it performs.
-It’s commonly prescribed by dermatologists to treat hyperpigmentation and it’s also available in low concentrations in over-the-counter skincare products.

 Hydroquinone works by inhibiting melanin production.
 That’s as straight as things get.
 Whether you’re dealing with melasma, acne marks, or dark patches from sun damage, hydroquinone is an effective ingredient.